betamore/fewd/slides/unit4.md

 ???

-ID selectors are the most powerful type of selector in terms of CSS specificity.
-Meaning that they beat out other types of selectors and the styles defined within win.
-That sounds good, but that's typically considered bad, because it's nice to have lower-specificity selectors that are easier to override when needed.
+ID selectors are the most powerful type of selector in terms of CSS specificity, meaning that they beat out other types of selectors and the styles defined within.
+That sounds good, but that's typically considered bad practice.
+In general, it's better to have lower-specificity selectors that are easier to override when necessary.

 ---
 name: css-class-selector